vinay06vinay/Turtlebot3-Obstacle-Avoidance-ROS2/README.md

 ## Appoach 1 : USING DOCKER

 1. Make sure Docker is installed on your system.
-2. The execution requires rocker, which can be installed using below command.
+2. The execution requires rocker (Only for Linux Systems), which can be installed using below command .
 If you faces issues installing rocker with below command refer to this documentation -> [Rocker](https://github.com/osrf/rocker)
 ```
 sudo apt install python3-rocker
 ```